Stepchildren Contesting Wills in NSW: Family Provision Claims in Blended Families

 Legal Standing of Stepchildren

 In New South Wales, stepchildren are not automatically considered eligible persons to contest a will.
-Unlike biological or adopted children, who have a statutory right to make a family provision claim, stepchildren face a higher threshold to establish their eligibility.
-This distinction stems from the legal interpretation of family structures and the principle of testamentary freedom, which grants individuals the right to dispose of their property as they see fit.
+Unlike biological or adopted children—who have a statutory right to make a family provision claim—stepchildren face a higher threshold.
+This distinction arises from the legal interpretation of family structures and the principle of testamentary freedom, which grants individuals the right to dispose of their property as they see fit.

 Proving Dependency and Household Membership